A MESSAGE FROM ME ABOUT THE ISSUES FACING OUR CITY

 A WAR ON OUR HISTORIC DISTRICT

-Make no mistake about it…Our Historic District is under attack.
+Make no mistake about it…Our Historic District is still under attack.
 There is a group in the City seeking to dismantle the Historic District, and the Commission that oversees it, claiming it’s unfair to regulate development, design, and construction among our historic properties throughout Old Mandeville.
 If you support that position, I’m not your candidate.
-I will fight those attempts with all I have and will fight to preserve and protect our Historic Old Mandeville for us and for future generations.
+I will continue to fight those attempts with all I have and will fight to preserve and protect our Historic Old Mandeville for us and for future generations.

 SHORELINE PROTECTION